superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

    - **AWS Management Console**:

      - Navigate to the S3 service and find the bucket created by the stack.
-     - Navigate to the EC2 service and find the instance created by the stack.
+     - Navigate to the ECS service and find the instance created by the stack.

+[//]: # (TODO: Add verification steps for S3 and ECS (connecting to container?))
-   - **Connect to EC2 instance and interact with S3 bucket**:
+   - **Connect to ECS container and interact with S3 bucket**:

      1. In the EC2 console, select your instance and click "Connect".
      2. In the "Connect to instance" dialog, select the "Session Manager" tab and click "Connect".